Now let's take your measurements and figure out what might be best for you

 Sometimes it is beneficial to have a little capsular tightness, even though it may feel a little firmer.
 Some women like how this tightness helps create more fullness in the upper breast.

-Treatment of severe capsular contraction
+Treatment of severe capsular contracture

 What is a pocket protector?

 A breast pocket liner made of Gore-Tex like material (Polytetrafluoroethylene-PTFE) similar to what I've used for lip augmentation is inserted into the pocket made for the breast implant.
-The idea behind the liner is to reduce the possibility of capsular contraction.
+The idea behind the liner is to reduce the possibility of capsular contracture.

 However, in my opinion the Cons out-weight the benefits

 There is no proof that this actually works.